tango-controls/pytango/doc/server/index.rst

 **Line 1**
-    The PyDsExpClass class has to inherit from the PyTango.PyDeviceClass class
+    The PyDsExpClass class has to inherit from the :class:`DeviceClass` class

 **Line 3 to 7**
-    Definition of the cmd_list dictionnary defining commands.
-The IOLong command is defined at lines 3 and 4.
-The IOStringArray command is defined in line 5 and 6 **Line 10 to 16**
+    Definition of the cmd_list :class:`dict` defining commands.
+The *IOLong* command is defined at lines 3 and 4.
+The *IOStringArray* command is defined in lines 5 and 6
+**Line 9 to 17**
-    Definition of the attr_list dictionnary defining attributes.
-The Long_attr attribute is defined at lines 8 to 11 and the Short_attr_rw attribute is defined at lines 13 to 15
+    Definition of the attr_list :class:`dict` defining attributes.
+The *Long_attr*
+    attribute is defined at lines 9 to 12 and the *Short_attr_rw* attribute is defined at lines 14 to 16

 If you have something specific to do in the class constructor like initializing some specific data member, you will have to code a class